 News About Cornellians Working in Hollywood

-ROBERT SCHENKKAN's new play, "All the Way," which was commissioned as part of the Oregon Shakespeare Festival's "American Revolutions" cycle of plays about U.S. history, will be presented in the fall of 2013 by the American Repertory Theater in Cambridge, MA.
-Bryan Cranston will star as President Lyndon B. Johnson.
+ROBERT SCHENKKAN's new play, "All the Way," which was commissioned as part of the Oregon Shakespeare Festival's "American Revolutions" cycle of plays about U.S. history, is likely to go to Broadway in 2014.
+It is currently running at the American Repertory Theater in Cambridge, MA.
+Bryan Cranston stars as President Lyndon B. Johnson.

 TIM SQUYRES received an Oscar nomination for editing "Life of Pi."

 KATHRYN SCHUBERT is the Assistant Editor of 2013 Oscar nominee "Beasts of the Southern Wild."